AgesoftOSS/Consoleutilities/README.md

 - Oriented Namespaces

 # Getting Started with Consoleutilities
-to install and inclue to your project you need to include this in your project explorer then add this code:
+to install and include to your project you need to include this in your project explorer then add this code:
 ```cpp
 #include "consoleulties.h"
 ```